 Symptoms that indicate you might need a root canal include

-A root canal is performed in a dental office.
-Once a dentist tells you that you need a root canal, you’ll have x-rays taken to assess the infection.
-On the day of your root your canal, your dentist will take these steps:
+A root canal is performed in an endodontic office.
+Once a dentist tells you that you need a root canal, you’ll have digital dental x-rays taken to assess the infection.
+On the day of your root your canal, your endodontist will take these steps:

 Root canal treatment works by removing the infected pulp from inside your tooth.
 The infected pulp causes pain and damage.
 The pain and inflammation stop once the infection is removed.
 Additionally, root canal treatment can save teeth and prevent the need for tooth extraction.